 In preparing for a multi-day ride, it is critical that you train at the appropriate level for you.
 It should be challenging and geared toward improvement, but not overwhelming, considering your current fitness level and your personal cycling history.
 Often, cyclists preparing for a tour will try to cram in too much training, at too high an intensity.
 Regardless of how many weeks you have before the Ride, it is best to spend the time training at a level that is appropriate for you and improve from that starting point.

-For a detailed training plan- including weekly tips, links to videos, and much more- to prepare you for your multi-day ride, click here!
+Thanks to 2015 Hazon Ride Planning Team member, Jenn Solomon, we have a detailed training plan- including weekly tips, informational videos, and much more- to prepare you for your multi-day ride.
+Click here to check it out: Hazon Ride Training Plan.

 Map Out a Plan